-St. Louis Smoke Detector Recall
+St. Louis Smoke Detector Injury Lawyers

 Residential fire detection systems, smoke alarms, must notify occupants of a threatening fire in time to escape through a normal exit.
 NFPA 72, the national residential smoke alarm code.
 If a smoke alarm fails to notify occupants of a threatening fire in time to escape, the smoke alarm manufacturer is responsible for all resulting harms and losses including just compensation to burn victims and their families.